 Back to the Top

-A. It is the responsibility of the subscriber to ensure that documents filed electronically do not disclose confidential, impounded, sealed or personal identity information as defined in Supreme Court Rules 15 and 138.
+A. It is the responsibility of the filer to ensure that documents filed electronically do not disclose confidential, impounded, sealed or personal identity information as defined in Supreme Court Rules 15, 138, and 364.

-B. Subscribers shall refrain from including, or shall redact where inclusion is necessary, the following personal identifiers from all documents electronically filed with the Court, including exhibits, unless otherwise ordered by the Court:
+B. Filers shall refrain from including, or shall redact where inclusion is necessary, the following personal identifiers from all documents electronically filed with the Court, including exhibits, unless otherwise ordered by the Court: